Shopify/polaris/documentation/decisions/01 - Using a Compound Component Pattern for Autocomplete.md

-# Using a compound component patter to build Autocomplete
+# Using a compound component pattern to build Autocomplete

 ## Date